About the African Risk Capacity Group

-Through collaboration and innovative finance, the ARC Group enables countries to strengthen their disaster risk management systems and access rapid and predictable financing when disaster strikes to protect the food security and livelihoods of their vulnerable populations.
+The African Risk Capacity (ARC) Group is a Specialized Agency of the African Union established to help African governments improve their capacities to better plan, prepare, and respond to extreme weather events and natural disasters.
+Through collaboration and innovative financing, the ARC Group enables countries to strengthen their disaster risk management systems and access rapid and predictable financing when disaster strikes to protect the food security and livelihoods of their vulnerable populations.

 We need better policies and planning to allocate water resources and to distribute the risks arising from water‑related disasters in a more equitable way.
 One successful example is the African Risk Capacity, which has created a risk pooling facility to meet the needs of communities hit by severe drought.

 Amina J. Mohammed